- Start: Staunton State Park, Pine, Colorado

 Start to Old Mill Aid Station (1st Visit):

-From the Ranch Hand Group Picnic Area, start west on the Park Service Road to the crossing of the Chase Meadow Trail.
-Turn right on the Chase Meadow Trail for a very short distance till it T’s with the Historic Cabins Trail, and turn right.
+From the Ranch Hand Group Picnic Area, start west on the Davis Ponds Trail to the Chase Meadow Trail.
+Turn right on the Chase Meadow Trail, cross the Lazy V Road, continue on Chase Meadow until it T’s with the Historic Cabins Trail, and turn right.
 Follow the Historic Cabins Trail a short distance to the junction with the Staunton Rocks Trail.
 Turn right, and follow the Staunton Rocks Trail downhill to the first intersection with the Dines Meadow Trail.
 Turn right on Dines Meadow, passing back by the Start/Finish and looping around past the Visitor’s Center to the Mason Creek Trailhead.
 Follow the Mason Creek Trail around and uphill till you reach a left onto the Bear Paw Loop.
 Follow Bear Paw around till it turns left to rejoin Mason Creek, and that will take you into the Old Mill Aid Station.

 Old Mill Aid Station (1st Visit) to Elk Pond Aid Station (1st Visit):